-In 2015, the PSB received 388 new cases and completed 272 investigations.
-In addition, 111 investigations remained open from 2015.
+In 2016, the PSB received 425 new cases and completed 467 investigations.
+In addition, 147 investigations remained open from 2015.
 A total of 296 cases were referred back to the originating agencies for civil or administrative action.
 Of the open cases, four resulted in criminal charges.

 A list of Law Enforcement Determinations and Directives issued by the New Jersey Office of the Attorney General and the Essex County Prosecutor is available on this web site.
 PDF copies of these files can be opened from this list for viewing, printing or downloading.